Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity

 Since one always has $q<2$ during a $\Lambda$CDM-like cosmic evolution of the form \eqref{eq:LCDM}, Eq.\eqref{eq:ptbn_GR} implies that the General Relativistic $\Lambda$CDM solution is stable with respect to small homogeneous metric perturbations \emph{within the homogeneous isotropic solution space of GR}.

 For the more generic case of $\Lambda$CDM-like cosmological solutions in $f(R)$, however, one needs to take into consideration the Routh-Hurwitz stability criterion \eqref{coeff_conds}.
-At each $q$-slice, the stability condition \eqref{coeff_conds} singles out a 2-dimensional region in the $r$-$m$ plane.
-This 2-dimensional region changes with $q$.
+Since $q$ is a monotonic function of $N$, at each $q$-slice the stability condition \eqref{coeff_conds} singles out a 2-dimensional region in the $r$-$m$ plane.
+However, as we have mentioned before, the Routh-Hurwitz criteria, in our case, gives only an \emph{instantaneous} stability condition.
+Consequently, this 2-dimensional region in the $r-m$ plane changes with $q$.
 It is perhaps more illuminating to visualize the stability condition as how these 2-dimensional regions change over different $q$-slices.
 The 2-dimensional \emph{screenshots} for six different $q$-slices are shown in Fig.\ref{fig:stability_region}.
 One can interpret the figure as follows.
 Consider a particular phase trajectory in the $r$-$m$-$q$ phase space.
 At each cosmic \emph{moment}, which is given by a particular value of $q$, this particular phase trajectory passes through some point of the corresponding $r$-$m$ plane at that $q$.
-If that point is inside the shaded region, then nearby phase trajectories are being attracted towards it at that cosmic moment, and vice versa.
+If the point is inside the shaded region, then nearby phase trajectories are being attracted towards it at that cosmic moment, and vice versa.